 There is a significant demand for graduate programs in nutrition that are available online.
-Once students get through a bachelor’s program and earn their Registered Dietician (RD) designation, many of them start to look for what’s next.
-Advanced programs in food science and nutrition studies provide an additional layer of understanding that dieticians can use to expand their job opportunities and increase their income.
+Once students get through a bachelor’s program and earn their Registered Dietitian (RD) designation, many of them start to look for what’s next.
+Advanced programs in food science and nutrition studies provide an additional layer of understanding that dietitians can use to expand their job opportunities and increase their income.
 By taking a nutritionist degree online, students can access all the material they need while simultaneously building experience in an entry-level dietetics job.
 That being said, there are a few rare programs available for undergrads – one of which is listed below!

 10. Indiana University of Pennsylvania

 Online MS in Food and Nutrition